student studying outside with laptop

-Interested students can enroll in a three-week session at the beginning of the regular spring semester to catch up or get ahead on their degree requirements, broaden their career skills, or complete a required ACE or EL course.
+Interested students can enroll in a pre-session at the beginning of the regular spring semester to catch up or get ahead on their degree requirements, broaden their career skills, or complete a required ACE or EL course.

 Credit Hours: Students can take up to four credit hours during the pre-session.